jhhom/fjsp-gnnrl/documentation/Train instruction.md

 }
 ```

-# Choosing the file to save training progress
+## Choosing the folder to save training logs and trained model
 Steps:

 1. In `params.py`, change the "ID_1" part of this line.
 It can be "ID_2" or "ID_3", or any "ID_<any number you like>".